newrelic/nri-flex/docs/basic-tutorial.md

 }
 ```

-> Note that the Agent will decorate each sample with extra fields
+> Notice that the Agent will decorate each sample with extra fields

 You need to tell Flex how to perform the above "table text to JSON" transformation,
 concretely: